Bamboo

 Kerala Forest Research Institute (India), a multidisciplinary team of tropical forestry experts that hosts a Bamboo Technical Support Group.

-World Bamboo Organization, a group of individuals, businesses, nonprofit associations, institutions, and trade corporations dedicated to the use of bamboo and bamboo products for the benefit of the environment and the economy.
+World Bamboo Organization is a group of individuals, businesses, nonprofit associations, institutions, and trade corporations dedicated to the use of bamboo and bamboo products for the benefit of the environment and the economy.
 This organization hosts the World Bamboo Congress every three to four years, which is aimed at promoting sustainable management practices for bamboo.

 Environmental Bamboo Foundation (Indonesia), a nonprofit organization that promotes the use of bamboo as a sustainable alternative to timber.